 So who am I to be a watchman, for I do not stand on the mountain of action but lie down in the valley of weakness?
 Truly the all-powerful Creator and Redeemer of mankind can give me in spite of my weaknesses a higher life and effective speech; because I love him, I do not spare myself in speaking of him.

 This excerpt from a homily on Ezekiel (Lib 1, 11, 4-6: CCL 142, 170-172) by Saint Gregory the Great comments on the famous passage in Ezekiel 33 in which God calls the prophet to be a watchman for the house of Israel.
-Saint Gregory reflects on how this applies to himself as bishop of Rome and protests his inadequacy for the great responsibility that has been entrusted to him.
 This passage is used in the Roman office of readings for September 3, the Feast of Pope St. Gregory the Great.